 However, experts give a couple of reasons why there are higher fatalities with a hit-and-run.
 First, many times, help for the victim is delayed.
 This happens when no one is around to witness the accident, and the driver flees leaving the victim alone with no help.
-In many cases, this means that help is delayed, and if it was critical for the victim to get immediate first aid—car on fire or severe bleeding—then when the driver takes off, the victim is denied this critical help.
+In many cases, it’s critical the victim receives immediate first aid like when the car is on fire or they have severe bleeding.
+It the other driver takes off, the victim is unable to receive that critical help.

-Liability for an accident is usually covered by a person’s auto insurance, however, if the driver isn’t known, this causes problems for the victim.
+A person’s auto insurance usually covers the liability of an accident.
+Yet, an unknown driver can cause problems for the victim.
 This puts stress on the victim as they try to figure out how they are going to cover their bills.
-If the driver eventually gets caught, then that driver’s insurance will pay for the damages.
+If law enforcement catches the driver, then that driver’s insurance will pay for the damages.

-However, if the at-fault driver is never found, then the injured has fewer options.
-One thing might be to check their own policy for a “medpay” or “personal injury policy” (PIP) which will pay the injured person no matter who was at fault.
-Typically, medpay will only pay for medical bills, while PIP will pay for medical bills plus a few other losses like lost wages.
+However, the injured have fewer options when they never find the at-fault driver.
+One thing might be to check their own policy for a “Medpay” or “personal injury policy” (PIP) which will pay the injured person no matter who was at fault.
+Typically, Medpay will only pay for medical bills, while PIP will pay for medical bills plus a few other losses like lost wages.

 Do I need an Attorney?

-Always speak to an attorney after any head on collision accident resulting in a serious injury.
+Always speak to an attorney after any hit-and-run or head-on collision accident resulting in a serious injury.

-If you were involved in a crash similar to this one, contact us today for a free consultation and case evaluation.
+Involved in a crash similar to this one, contact our personal injury team today for a free consultation and case evaluation.